fabiog1901/cdsw-install/README.md

 - Go to the Azure Marketplace and search for `Cloudera Director`, then start the wizard.
 - Complete the wizard; example values are below.
 - Finish the wizard and wait until deployment is completed.
-- Go to the RG, and on both NSG, open ports 7180-7189,8888.
+- Go to the RG, and on both NSGs, open ports 7180-7189,8888.
-- Configure each Availability Set for Managed Disks.
+- Go to the RG, and `Convert to managed` each Availability Set.

 ### EXAMPLE PARAMETERS FOR CLOUDERA DIRECTOR WIZARD
 ```